romlok/ambimist.com/src/thoughts/coding styles are like assholes.md

 But if we think about the word, what does it mean to be opinionated?
 It means to be biased, dogmatic, and arbitrary.
 In fact, if you look up "opinionated" in a thesaurus, you will find a whole heap of words which you probably don't want to see associated with your project or its leadership!

 Opinions are divisive, precisely because they are personal and arbitrary.
-And when arbirary opinions differ, there can be no resolution but enforcement by authority.
+And when arbitrary opinions differ, there can be no resolution but enforcement by authority.
 This leads to resentment and division, and is a fuel of the "holy wars" that exist and persist in programming and technology circles.

 So if we shouldn't be opinionated, what alternative is there?